oleobal/rockstar-interpreter/readme.md

 `python3 rockstar.py [input.rock]`

-Since this is line-per-line interpretation, an interactive mode is available : just run the executable without input files.
+Since this is line-per-line interpretation, an interactive mode is available : just run the executable without an input file.

 ### Inner workings